Erythritol: Your Top 5 Questions Answered

 Industrially erythritol is made from corn starch to generate glucose, which is then fermented with yeast or another fungus.

 Despite its scientific name, you’ll be surprised to know just how much erythritol you’re already consuming daily.
 For instance, erythritol can be found in toothpaste, chewing gum, some chocolate, and some beverages.
 In Japan they’ve been using erythritol in candies, jellies, jams, chocolate, yoghurt, and beverages since the early 90s.
+This just shows how erythritol has been a great sugar substitute since the early days.

 While it is classified as a sugar alcohol, erythritol contains no alcohol whatsoever.
 And here’s the best bit...whilst it resembles sugar in its white granular form, it contains significantly fewer calories despite being approximately 70% as sweet as sugar.
 Fantastic, right!